fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-_Rate Limiter_ provides service protection by applying rate limits.
+_Rate Limiter_ provides service protection by applying rate limits using the leaky bucket algorithm.

 </dd>
 <dt>regulator</dt>